Sylius/Sylius/UPGRADE.md

   * `CustomerInterface::setGroup`
   * `CustomerAwareInterface::setCustomer`

+### Inventory / InventoryBundle

+* `InventoryHelper` has been made final, use decoration instead of extending it.

 ### Mailer / MailerBundle

 * `Email` has been made final, use decoration instead of extending it.